Fett-Mops/Game-Of-Live-SenseHat/README.md

 ```sh
 python3 GoL.py
 ```
-by default the colors of the bits are random but if you dont like that you can use a predefined color like this
+by default the colors of the LED's are random but if you dont like that you can use a predefined color like this
 ```sh
 python3 GoL.py blue
 ```